ubccr/xdmod-supremm/docs/extending.md

 This document only describes instructions for PCP and Prometheus-based datasources.
-However, the same techniques describe here can be used to generate data mappings for unofficially supported data such as is used in the [XSEDE version of XDMoD](https://xdmod.ccr.buffalo.edu).
+However, the same techniques describe here can be used to generate data mappings for unofficially supported data such as is used in the [ACCESS version of XDMoD](https://xdmod.access-ci.org).

 ## Background